targetteal/o2-pt/README.md

 Organic Organization, or O² for short, is a self-organization catalyst composed of three books.
 O² describes how to foster self-management in team, department or organization.

-The work is still in progress, yet we already have a release of the Game Book available here.

 Translations are available in [another github project](https://github.com/targetteal/organic-organization-translations).

 Our influences include: